build-on-aws/bedrock-agent-txt2sql/README.md

 ### Step 1: Grant Model Access

 - We will need to grant access to the models that will be needed for our Bedrock agent.
 Navigate to the Amazon Bedrock console, then on the left of the screen, scroll down and select **Model access**.
-On the right, select the orange “manage model access” button.
+On the right, select the orange **Manage model access** button.

 ![Model access](Streamlit_App/images/model_access.png)

-- Select the checkbox next to "Anthropic", and "Amazon" if not by default already.
-After, scroll down to the bottom right and save the changes.
+- Select the checkbox next to the base models for the **Anthropic** column.
+Also, verify that **Titan Embeddings G1 - Text** column is checked, if not by default.
+This will provide you access only to the required models.
+After, scroll down to the bottom right and select **Request model access**.

-- After, verify that the Access status of the Models are green with “Access granted”.
+- After, verify that the Access status of the Models are green with **Access granted**.

 ![Access granted](Streamlit_App/images/access_granted.png)